sshaw/keep_defaults/README.md

 end
 ```

+If your class sets its table via `table_name` then `include KeepDefaults` must come after that.

 ### Using With an Existing Column

 To ensure that an attribute always returns its default value you must make sure its DB column does not allow `null` and has a default.